-Academic Challenge Bowl (ACB) is ready for another exciting year of competition.
-This program is offered as a service through the Gifted & Talented CoSer at Monroe 2-Orleans BOCES; and in partnership with CYPRAS and the Rochester Chess Center.
+Academic Challenge Bowl (ACB) is offered as a service through the Gifted & Talented Program at Monroe 2-Orleans BOCES; and in partnership with CYPRAS and the Rochester Chess Center.
 ACB is an academic team competition for students in grades 7 and 8, and is an excellent way to nurture, recognize, and celebrate the academic strengths of students.
-ACB provides a competitive structure for those students who are academically talented..
+ACB provides a competitive structure for those students who are academically talented.
 ACB is structured similarly to MasterMinds, the high school quiz bowl program.
 There are toss-up questions and bonus questions on a wide variety of subject areas.
 Matches take place after school at the designated host school.
 The season consists of eight games plus play-offs leading to a championship match.
 ACB typically meets during 6A and 7B lunches to practice.
 A few after school meetings are possible.
 ACB webpage

 Advisor: Mr. Sacchitella